Carlosdpastrana/vehicle-builder/README.md

 ## Features
 - Create a Car, Truck, or Motorbike
-- Perform actions like Drive, Haul Load (Truck), and Pop a Wheelie (Motorbike)
+- Perform actions like Drive, Tow a vehicle (Truck), and Pop a Wheelie (Motorbike)
 - View and select existing vehicles

 ## Video Walkthrough